TypeStrong/ts-loader/README.md

 The [tsconfig.json](http://www.typescriptlang.org/docs/handbook/tsconfig-json.html) file controls TypeScript-related options so that your IDE, the `tsc` command, and this loader all share the same options.

+#### `devtool` / sourcemaps

+If you want to be able to debug your original source then you can thanks to the magic of sourcemaps.
+There are 2 steps to getting this set up with ts-loader and webpack.

-For ts-loader to produce **sourcemaps**, you will need to set the [tsconfig.json](http://www.typescriptlang.org/docs/handbook/tsconfig-json.html) option as `"sourceMap": true`.
+First, for ts-loader to produce **sourcemaps**, you will need to set the [tsconfig.json](http://www.typescriptlang.org/docs/handbook/tsconfig-json.html) option as `"sourceMap": true`.

+Second, you need to set the `devtool` option in your `webpack.config.js` to support the type of sourcemaps you want.
+To make your choice have a read of the [`devtool` webpack docs](https://webpack.js.org/configuration/devtool/).
+You may be somewhat daunted by the choice available.
+You may also want to vary the sourcemap strategy depending on your build environment.
+Here are some example strategies for different environments:

+- `devtool: 'inline-source-map'` - Solid sourcemap support; the best "all-rounder".
+Works well with karma-webpack (not all strategies do)
+- `devtool: 'cheap-module-eval-source-map'` - Best support for sourcemaps whilst debugging.
+- `devtool: 'source-map'` - Approach that plays well with UglifyJsPlugin; typically you might use this in Production

 ### Code Splitting and Loading Other Resources